saintyusuf/case-roleBasedPortalFrontend/README.md

 # Case-9.1

 This repository is a part of Full Stack case study as a Frontend.
+You can start by passing "admin" as email and password on the login page.
+Click login button twice, first one creates the admin, second one lets you in.
+Don't forget to setup backend.

 ## Usage